ValPumpkins/cronos_landing_page/README.md

 # 🙏 Acknowledgements

-To  all the C21 cohort : Christophe and Cassandra, Lucie and Michael ❤️ Thanks for this year with you all !
+To all the C21 cohort : ❤️ Christophe and Cassandra, Lucie and Michael ❤️ Thanks for this year with you all !

-To our friends and family, who have supported us in every sense of the word
+To our friends and family, who have supported us in every sense of the word (special thanks to **🎃 Mary Pumpkins** for help with the logo)

 To the staff at Holberton France: thanks for the help and the croissants